amirabbasasadi/amirabbasasadi/README.md

 # Amirabbas Asadi
 Hi There!
-I'm Amirabbas, An independent AI researcher.
+I'm Amirabbas, BSc in Computer Engineering and also an independent researcher.

 ## Research Interests:
 - Probabilistic Machine Learning